Battle of Lewisham: 13 August 1977

-The police separated National Front and anti-fascists, and mounted police cleared a path through the crowd attempting to block progress of the march towards Deptford Broadway.
-Police led the march through deserted streets of Lewisham with crowds held back by road blocks over the whole area.
+The police separated National Front and anti-fascists, and mounted police cleared a path through the crowd attempting to block the progress of the march towards Deptford Broadway.
+Police led the march through deserted streets of Lewisham, with crowds held back by roadblocks throughout the whole area.
 Marchers were flanked by police three deep on either side, with 24 mounted police in front.

-Meanwhile, the anti-NF demonstrators, joined by increasing numbers of local people (especially young people) made their way to Lewisham Town Centre, where they blocked the High Street.
-Unable to meet in the town centre proper, the National Front held a short rally in a car park in Connington Road, before being led on to waiting trains by the police.
+Meanwhile, the anti-NF demonstrators joined by increasing numbers of local people (especially young people), made their way to Lewisham Town Centre, where they blocked the High Street.
+Due to the inability to gather in the town centre, the National Front conducted a brief rally in a parking lot on Connington Road and then were escorted onto waiting trains by the police.

 Clashes continued between the police and counter-demonstrators, the latter largely unaware that the National Front had already left the area.
 The police brought out riot shields for the first time on the British mainland, and baton charges and mounted police were used in an attempt to disperse the crowd.
-Bricks and bottles were thrown at police and police vehicles damaged.
+Bricks and bottles were thrown at police, and police vehicles were damaged.

 There was a brief period when the police completely lost control of the centre of Lewisham (later dubbed the People's Republic of Lewisham Clock-Tower).
-There was also an apparent break-down in the police chain of command, with officers driving vehicles at high speed up and down the Lewisham High Street under a hail of bricks and bottles, until one crashed into a railway bridge and the police charged to prevent the three occupants from being attacked by the demonstrators.
-There was also some minor looting of shops and a vehicle was set on fire before police restored control of the area.
+There was also an apparent break-down in the police chain of command, with officers driving vehicles at high speed up and down the Lewisham High Street under a hail of bricks and bottles until one crashed into a railway bridge, and the police charged to prevent the three occupants from being attacked by the demonstrators.
+There was also some minor looting of shops, and a vehicle was set on fire before police restored control of the area.

-111 people in the march were injured and up to 214 people were arrested during the clashes.
+111 people in the march were injured, and up to 214 people were arrested during the clashes.

 Legacy

-On the 40th anniversary of the Battle of Lewisham in 2017, a maroon plaque was unveiled by Lewisham council Councillor Joan Millbank at 314 New Cross Road, on the corner of Clifton Rise where the resistance to the National Front march began.
+On the 40th anniversary of the Battle of Lewisham in 2017, a maroon plaque was unveiled by Lewisham council Councillor Joan Millbank at 3 Batavia Mews, on the corner of New Cross Road and Clifton Rise, where the resistance to the National Front march began.

 In October 2019, a new public artwork commemorating the Battle of Lewisham was unveiled on Lewisham Way in New Cross.
-Designed in consultation with local people, it was inspired by 1970s zines and draws heavily on many of the iconic images taken on 13 August 1977.
+Designed in consultation with local people, it was inspired by 1970s zines.
+It drew heavily on many of the iconic images taken on 13 August 1977.
 Prominent in the design is the civil liberties campaigner, Darcus Howe, in recognition of his role in the events of 13 August 1977 and wider impact on UK society.